Macrometacorp/docs/docs/photoniq/event-delivery/index.md

 ## Key features of EDS

-The PhotonIQ EDS has comprehensive features to support real-time data delivery and customization to fit different organizational use cases.
+The PhotonIQ EDS offers comprehensive features to support real-time data delivery and customization to fit different organizational use cases.

 - **Real-time event delivery**: EDS provides two methods for delivering events in real-time as they occur: WebSockets and SSE.
 It also includes event de-duplication to minimize noise and irrelevant data in your data stream.
 - **Event subscription and publishing**: Users can subscribe to specific events that are relevant to them and can publish data to the event stream, enabling dynamic data exchange.